microsoft/vscode-jupyter/TELEMETRY.md

         A reason that we generate (e.g. kerneldied, noipykernel, etc), more like a category of the error.
         - `failureSubCategory`?: `string`
         Further sub classification of the error.
 E.g. kernel died due to the fact that zmq is not installed properly.
         Name of the method in the extension that threw the exception.
+Further sub classification of the error.
+E.g. kernel died due to the fact that zmq is not installed properly.
         - `pythonErrorFile`?: `string`
         Hash of the file name that contains the file in the last frame (from Python stack trace).
         - `pythonErrorFolder`?: `string`